Discovering our way out

 It’s not just labs that are switching course, either.
 A university effort called the Innovative Medicines Accelerator, intended to help researchers overcome obstacles in developing new therapeutic drugs, has shifted goals and is now boosting nascent COVID-19 projects.

 Beyond bench research and epidemiology, Stanford physicians were among the first to participate in clinical trials for COVID-19 treatments, helping to establish the efficacy of remdesivir, a go-to therapeutic for treating the virus.
-Physicians and clinical scientists are also investigating vaccines as well as drugs, such as lambda interferon and favipiravir, that can help expedite patient recovery and slow the spread of COVID-19.
+Physicians and clinical scientists are also investigating whether other drugs, such as lambda interferon and favipiravir, expedite patient recovery and slow the disease’s spread.

-Here’s a small sample of Stanford researchers’ many other efforts.
+Here’s a small sample of Stanford researchers’ many efforts targeting COVID-19.

 CRISPR-based nasal spray or inhalational therapy to fight COVID-19